xduan7/MapDiff/README.md

 - In `./config/comet`, please set `comet.use` to `True` and change `comet.workspace` into the one that you created on Comet.

-**Model Inference**
+## Model Inference

-We provide the inference code to generate the predicted sequence from arbitrary pbd files using the trained MapDiff model.
+We provide the inference code to predict amino acid sequences from arbitrary pdb structures using the trained weights.
 Please refer `model_inference.ipynb` for the detailed usage.
-You can download our model checkpoint trained on CATH 4.2 from [here](https://github.com/peizhenbai/MapDiff/releases/download/v1.0.1/mapdiff_weight.pt) for use in the inference pipeline.
+You can download our model checkpoint trained on CATH 4.2 from [here](https://github.com/peizhenbai/MapDiff/releases/download/v1.0.1/mapdiff_weight.pt) for the inference pipeline.

 ## Citation
 Please cite our [paper](https://www.nature.com/articles/s42256-025-01042-6) if you find our work useful in your own research.